mhalbritter/graalvm-dynamics-finder/README.md

 You can use `*` in any place as a wildcard.
 It matches the empty string (`""`) too.

-Explicitly exclude all, then include only `reactor.netty` package, but not `reactor.netty.transport` package and not `reactor.netty.http.server.HttpTrafficHandler`:
+Explicitly exclude all classes (this is not required, as a pipeline starts with excluding all classes anyway), then include only the `reactor.netty` package, but not the `reactor.netty.transport` package and not `reactor.netty.http.server.HttpTrafficHandler`:

 ```
 -*,reactor.netty.*,-reactor.netty.transport.*,-reactor.netty.http.server.HttpTrafficHandler